by Elaine Viets

 Book Description, Modified from Back Cover:

 There were no graphic sex scenes.
-There was a fair amount of explicit bad language.
-Overall, I'd recommend this mystery to fans of the series who don't mind drama.
+There was some explicit bad language.
+Overall, I'd recommend this interesting mystery.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.